kevinvincent/hassio-addons/sonos-audioclip-tts/README.md

 ### Install the Add On
 Add this github url as a custom repository as usual and click install under this Add On
+NOTE: This addon is a local build add on.
+Aka this will build the add on image on your HA machine so installation might take awhile.

 ### Create API Key
 To use this addon, you'll need to get an API key from the [Sonos Developer Portal](https://developer.sonos.com).
 Create an account there, then create a new [Control Integration](https://developer.sonos.com/news/create-client-credentials/).

 *Make sure to set your redirect url to `https://hassio.local:8349/redirect` when setting up our API key, EVEN IF you access it without https or access it using the IP or other hostname.*

 ### Configure Options
 Copy paste your Key into the SONOS_CLIENT_ID field Copy paste your Secret into the SONOS_CLIENT_SECRET field.
 Hit Save and Restart the addon.